PeterBengtson/Ooloi-docs/READMEs/MAIN_README.md

    - Handles data persistence and plugin management
    - Leverages Methodical, Potemkin, and Specter for its internal architecture

-3. **Frontend (Clojure with JavaFX and Skija)**
+3. **Frontend (Clojure with cljfx, AtlantaFX, and Skija)**
    - Native application built with Clojure, not browser-based
-   - JavaFX for cross-platform windowing and UI components
+   - cljfx for JavaFX integration providing cross-platform windowing and UI components
+   - AtlantaFX dark theme for modern, futuristic sci-fi aesthetic
    - Skija (Java binding for Skia) for GPU-accelerated, high-performance 2D graphics rendering
    - Capable of handling large, complex scores (e.g., 100 staves or more, thousands of measures or more)